YLuigi931/Sierra-Platoon/Sierra-Code-Platoon/Week9/Day3/class-project/notes.md

-Markup : Step 1: create the front-end:
+Step 1: create the front-end:

         * commands
             - 'npm create vite'
                 - add a name for project call it client
                 - pick react and javascript

 Step 2: create the environment

         * commands
             - 'python3 - m venv .venv'
             - and activate 'source .venv/bin/activate'